 - Battery Life: 2-3 days with configurable modes to allow up to 7 days

 - Turbo GPS Range: 2 to 100 miles*

-*Measurements of distance are quoted using an Omni antenna.
-Conditions are variable depending on terrain and obstacles.
+*Measurements of distance are quoted using an Omni antenna; varies depending on terrain and obstacles.

 POCKETLINK BATTERY LIFE

-The rechargeable lithium battery in the PocketLink lasts for 30+ hours, and is charged via a micro USB port.
-Since the battery has built in intelligence, there is no “memory” and you can also leave it plugged in to the vehicle at all times to stay “topped-off” and ready to leave if needed.
+The PocketLink’s internal lithium battery provides 30+ hours of runtime, and is charged via micro USB.
+Since the battery has built in intelligence, there is no “memory” and you can also leave it plugged in to the vehicle at all times to stay “topped-off” and ready to Field use at anytime.

 - Weight: <12 oz